facebook/folly/README.md

 open source C++ efforts and place where those projects can share code.

-It complements (as opposed to competing against) offerings such as Boost and of course `std`.
+It complements (as opposed to competing against) offerings such as Boost of course `std`.
 In fact, we embark on defining our own component only when something we need is either not available, or does not meet the needed performance profile.
 We endeavor to remove things from folly if or when `std` or Boost obsoletes them.